 Location Analytics is a powerful tool that is new to the Radford Network as of the July 2022 release.
 In this article, we will outline four different use cases for how to leverage the tool to tackle different business issues.

 Our first use case focuses on how to solve salary differentials between multiple locations.

 In this scenario, we have a company based in Seattle that wants to determine pay differentials for critical jobs for different regions in the United States.

 To start, we will set the tool’s reference point to Seattle, select "Engineering" under jobs, choose M6 for a level, and select "Software Products & Services" for an industry.
 The program generates salary differentials for selected regions using the reference location of Seattle.

 For our second use case, Location Analytics will be used to review equity differentials in and across countries.
 When users select the “Compensation Type-Equity”, they can compare the value of equity granted, as well as see the all important "participation rate" when they mouse over the differential bars in the chart..

 Using the same criteria as Use Case 1, the equity differentials provide insight on how to audit your global equity guidelines.

 Clients with a global footprint should consider reviewing equity guidelines in all key countries.
 In this example, a user selecting “United States” as the reference point can select multiple countries for comparison.
-When the tool displays the corresponding differentials for each country, a scroll over a bar graph reveals the percentage of employees offered equity.
+When the tool displays the corresponding differentials for each country, a scroll over the bar graph reveals the percentage of employees given equity.
 The tool can be used to both level-set upcoming equity grants as well as provide a better understanding of relative grant values across key countries.